hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

          \<center\>\<img src=\"relative-path-of-your-image-in-the-form: /img/myimage.png\" width=\"500\" height=\"542\"\>\</center\>

-        >**Note:** In the preview area (right side of the CMS editor), you will see an empty frame for your image.
+        >**Note:** When using HTML code to insert an image, you will see an empty frame for your image in the preview area (right side of the CMS editor).
 The frame corresponds to the size of the image (width and height) in the blog post.

 -   If using a horizontal separator, you can use the "Markdown" mode and use the "- - -" (without the quotation mark).